On the linearity of HNN-extensions with abelian base group

 Finally, we can give an alternative description of $D$ using standard Bass-Serre theory (see \cite{serre}).
 Let $T$ be the standard tree on which $G$ acts.
 Then $D$ is the subgroup of $K$ such that for every finite subtree $T'$ of $T$, there is a positive integer $n\in\N$ such that $D^n$ stabilizes $T'$ pointwise.
 Notice that the subgroup $H$ defined above is the subgroup of $K$ that stabilizes the entire tree $T$ pointwise.

-In this section we show that if $D=1$ and $A\cap B\neq 1$, then there is an algorithm that allows us to consider a certain finite index subgroup of $K$, such that the isomorphism induced to it by $\f$, has finite order.
+In this section we show that if $D=1$ and $A\cap B\neq 1$, then there is an algorithm that allows us to consider a certain finite index subgroup $\overline{K}$ of $K$, such that the automorphism induced on $\overline{K}$ by $\f$ has finite order.